 We are still in the early years of TROA implementation as 2016 was the first year of TROA operations.
-Additionally, 2016 was the final year of a historic drought, which severely limited reservoir operations.
+The first two years of TROA implementation were atypical since 2016 was the final year of a historic drought, which severely limited reservoir operations.
 2017 was a historically wet year, which also leads to limitations in reservoir operations.
-Given these conditions, it is premature to make any conclusions about the influences of TROA operations on water quality.
+On the other hand 2018 was relatively "normal".
+Given these conditions, it is premature to make any conclusions about the influences of TROA operations on water quality, however we can make some pre- and post- TROA comparisons.
 We do know that TROA altered flow patterns in our watershed.

 TROA resulted in a change in the way both Stampede Reservoir and Prosser Reservoir were operated, affecting flow in the Little Truckee River and Prosser Creek respectively.
 Nutrient levels were high in these streams during 2016, particularly in the Little Truckee River.
 Temperature and dissolved oxygen levels were comparable to previous years, however - two parameters that are strongly influenced by low flows.
-In 2017, flows were still uneven early in the year at Prosser Creek (Figure 31) despite overall higher flows in the Truckee River watershed.
-TRWC is working to attain more natural flows on all the streams included in TROA.
+In 2017, flows were still uneven early in the year at Prosser Creek (Figure 29) despite overall higher flows in the Truckee River watershed.
+Flows in 2018 were a little more typical during the summer months.